AnnWL/DebbyGotcha/README.md

 - **Visual Cues for Tasks Prioritisation:**
   Color coding task based on task size/priorities

-- **Encapsulation:**
-  Functions for task management and game logic are namespaced to avoid global conflicts.

 - **Enhanced Animations:**
   Improve animation smoothness and refine timing for a more polished and engaging user experience.

-- **Audio Integration:**
-  Add sound effects and background music to enrich the gameplay experience.

 - **Persistent Data Storage & User Accounts:**
   Enable user login and store user progress using persistent storage.